oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

     attacker-controlled resource server due to a misconfiguration, or an RO is social-engineered into using a attacker-controlled RS.

-Note that in this attacker model, an attacker can be an client or act as one (see A1).
+Note that in this attacker model, an attacker can be a RO or act as one (see A1).
 For example, an attacker can use his own browser to replay tokens or authorization codes obtained by any of the attacks described above at the client or RS.